mikevdg/faish/doc/language.rst

 	if:( module:Mcopy add:Statement result:Mnext )
 	if:( addAll:ItNext toModule:Mnext result:Mdone ).

-	-- Allow the use of multiple CPUs, if available: then:( addAll:It toModule:Mcopy result:Mdone )
+	-- Allow the use of multiple CPU cores, if available: then:( addAll:It toModule:Mcopy result:Mdone )
 	if:( iterator:It fork:It1 fork:It2 )
 	if:( addAll:It1 toModule:Mcopy result:M1 )